What to Look for at the Final Walk-Through

 Expectations for Final Walk-Through

 After signing the purchase agreement, the buyer has the opportunity for a final walk-through of his or her soon-to-be home.
 Some walk-throughs require buyers to sign addendum’s when it’s complete, others are more casual.
-Occasionally, buyers and sellers meet at the final walk-through, and sometimes only buyers and their Realtors® attend.
+Occasionally, buyers and sellers meet at the final walk-through, and sometimes only buyers and their buyers and their Realtors® attend.

 After all the procedural steps of buying a home are complete, it’s easy to let excitement overwhelm and begin thinking about furniture design rather than maintaining a critical eye on the condition of the home.
 The walk-through is the opportunity for buyers to inspect the repairs sellers agreed to make before closing, check the functionality of home features, and confirm the state of properties aligns with the terms of their purchase agreements.